 “We thought it would be much easier having a name that people could find,” Ehlert said.
-“We were talking to Phil’s team and said, ‘what if he was Phil’s name associated with it?’
+“We were talking to Phil’s team and said, ‘what if Phil’s name was associated with it?’
 They contemplated it and agreed to it.
 We believe there will only be one Mickelson National in Canada.”
 Or likely anywhere else, for that matter.

 The course will be built in anticipation of the Canadian Open being played there one day.
 “We’d love to do that,” Ehlert said.
 “Calgary has never had a PGA Tour event.
 The Canadian Open has never been to Calgary.
 But we know Calgary would support it.
 Probably all of Albert would support it.”

 Mickelson has not yet seen the property — the course layout shown above, measuring nearly 8,000 yards (the altitude is 3,500 to 4,000 feet), loosely follows the original routing — but is expected to travel to Calgary in the next month to get his first look.
 Meanwhile, his design team has visited the property on a couple of occasions.